 LOOKING INTO THE CROWD, it’s dark.
-I hear laughter, and in the first few rows, I see it.
-Teeth, tongue, and mouths in a collage of identities, but I recognize no one.
-In rows five thru infinity, I hear invisible voices; it’s dark.
+I hear laughter and in the first few rows, I see it.
+Teeth.
+Tongue.
+Mouths.
+A collage of identities.
+I recognize no one.
+In rows five thru infinity, I hear invisible voices.
+It’s dark.
 I’m excited and nervous, but the crowd feels good.
-Don’t ask me how, but I feel their energy, and they like me.
-Even though I bundled the previous punchline, they still laughed.
+Don’t ask how, but I sense their energy.
+They like me.
+Though I bundled the previous punchline, they still laughed.

 My twenty minutes are nearly up.
-I know this because an illuminated countdown timer positioned above the balcony informs me… 5 minutes remaining.
+I know because an illuminated countdown timer above the balcony informs me… 5 minutes remaining.
 For a moment I’ve forgotten… what city is this?
-Is this Boston or Baltimore?
+Boston or Baltimore?
 I know it starts with a ‘B.’

 The crowd’s laughter dissipates.
 I allow it to die further for timing, and I’m imitating calmness.
 But I’m the opposite of calm.
 I stroll stage-right, and feel like I’m portraying relaxation and confidence… it’s all about perception.